Section 1. Name and Seat

 2. The General Assemblies are convened by the President or the Board, taking into account a period of three months.

 3. The topics for discussion will be stated when the meeting is called or in addition to that call not later than one month before the meeting.

-4. The judgement, pronounced at the General Assembly, by the President that the Assembly has taken a decision is decisive.
+4. The judgment, pronounced at the General Assembly, by the President that the Assembly has taken a decision is decisive.
 The same goes for the content of a taken decision insofar a vote was cast about a proposal that was not put down in writing.

-5. If however immediately after pronouncing the judgement mentioned in part 4 of this section, the correctness of that judgement is disputed, a new round of voting will take place.
+5. If however immediately after pronouncing the judgment mentioned in part 4 of this section, the correctness of that judgment is disputed, a new round of voting will take place.
 This happens when the majority of the members present demand this or, when the original voting did not happen by call or in writing, when a voting member demands this.
 The legal consequences of the original vote become defunct because of this new vote.